Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-09-09-nginx-caching.md

 ## Cache some files

-* cache levels, zone, other settings
+* cache levels, zone, other settings -> http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_path
 * cache key
 * Ignore or incorporate Cookies
 * Add headers
 * cache bypass
 * Other stuff?

+>  all active keys and information about data are stored in a shared memory zone, whose name and size are configured by the keys_zone parameter.
+One megabyte zone can store about 8 thousand keys.

+> Cached data that are not accessed during the time specified by the inactive parameter get removed from the cache regardless of their freshness.
+By default, inactive is set to 10 minutes.

 ## Cache results of PHP requests